The group structure of elliptic curves over Z/NZ: Elliptic curves over

-\end{cor} \proof It is sufficient to show that the short exact sequence provided by Theorem \ref{thm:structure} is a split sequence, which by the Splitting Lemma amounts to proving that it is left split.
+\end{corollary} \proof It is sufficient to show that the short exact sequence of Theorem \ref{thm:structure} splits, which by the Splitting Lemma amounts to proving that it is left split.
 Since $q = |E_{A,B}(\F_p)| \neq p$ is in the Hasse bound of $p$, then $(p,q) = 1$, which implies that there is $k \in \Z$ satisfying

 By Theorem \ref{thm:structure} we have $E_{A,B}^{\infty}(\Z/p^e\Z) = \pi^{-1}(\0) = \big\langle \big(p:1:\ff(p)\big) \big\rangle$.
 Thus, since $k \equiv 0 \bmod q$, the map

 is a well-defined group homomorphism.
 Moreover, since $k \equiv 1 \bmod p^{e-1}$, the cyclic group $\big\langle \big(p:1:\ff(p)\big) \big\rangle$ is fixed under this map, hence the multiplication-by-$k$ is a left section for the considered sequence. \endproof